doughphunghus/7D2D-Doughs-Mods-a19/Doughs-YouveGotMail/README.md

 **For game**: [7 Days to Die](https://7daystodie.com)

 **Description**
-Possibly NSFW.
-This modlet adds a bunch of "fun" items into the game that you can find in places where mail would be found (mailboxes, desks, dressers, trash) in order to add a bit of backstory to the residents of the city, the outbreak and fall of civilization, and a bit of much needed whimsy.
+Some things NSFW.
+This modlet adds a bunch of "fun" items into the game that you can find in places where mail would be found (mailboxes, desks, dressers, trash) or "personal/people items" in order to add a bit of backstory to the residents of the city, the outbreak and fall of civilization, and a bit of much needed whimsy.

 Note: This modlet can be slightly NSFW at times.
 If you're using the "No Potty Mouth" or similar modlets you might want to edit out a few items.